asiangoldfish/unipack/README.md

 This script manages the dependencies listed in "packages.json".
 It has a single flag that is meant to be used only for development.

 - `--clear`: Clears the terminal upon execution
+- `--version`: Prints version number to screen
+- `--reset-id`: Resets `distributor_id` in "packages.json"

 Unipack heavily depends on [jq](https://stedolan.github.io/jq/) to parse JSON objects and manipulate keys.
 If this is not installed on the system, "unipack.sh" will return an error and terminate.